 Take a break from all the eating by visiting the Arts District.
 Just a few blocks from the waterfront, the neighborhood is home to numerous arts and cultural museums, such as Portland Museum of Art, International Cryptozoology Museum, and Maine Historical Society.

 Not into museums?
 That’s okay, head over to Victoria Mansion instead.
 The Italian-style architecture is among the most important historic homes of the 19th century in the country.
 Its lavish interior will leave you in awe!

 Before saying goodbye to the city, stop by Central Provisions for a meal.
 The eclectic selection of small plates will draw you in and their craft cocktails will make you stick around for more.
 The restaurant even offers caviar flights and various foie gras dishes (like root beer float with foie gras ice cream?!).

 Best Places to Stay in Portland, Maine

 We zero in on the top-rated luxury boutique hotels in Portland, Maine that guaranteed a comfortable stay.

 The Press Hotel in downtown Portland takes inspiration from the former Press Herald building and tastefully executes the newspaper-themed decor throughout the entire hotel.
 Each guestroom is exquisitely designed to make you feel at home and includes top-of-the-line amenities like coffee maker, mini-stereo, and spa-ready marble-tiled bathroom.

-The Danforth in West End offers a more intimate lodging experience with only 9 rooms in the property.
-Built in 1823, the mansion-turned-trendy-boutique-hotel preserves a sense of history while proving modern comforts for the guests to enjoy.
+Blind Tiger in Portland’s West End offers a more intimate lodging experience with only 15 guest rooms spanning across two properties (Danforth and Carleton).
+Built in the 1800s, the mansion-turned-trendy-guest-house preserves a sense of history while providing modern comforts for the guests to enjoy.

 Have extra days and wonder what to do in Maine?